followmyutopia/devextreme-documentation/concepts/Common/33 Localization/05 Localize Dates, Numbers, and Currencies/05 Using Intl.md

 ---

 You can use structures compatible with the Intl API for value formatting.
-See an example in the DevExtreme-Intl README's <a href="https://github.com/DevExpress/DevExtreme-Intl#api" target="_blank">API</a> section.
-The [Value Formatting](/Documentation/Guide/Common/Value_Formatting/) article provides information on the extended formatting functionality DevExtreme provides out of the box.

-You can use the <a href="https://github.com/DevExpress/devextreme-examples/tree/19_2/intl-angular" target="_blank">Intl-Angular</a> sample project as a starting point for creating new apps or as an example to copy code from when implementing specific functionality in your app.
+Refer to the [Intl Formats](/Documentation/Guide/Common/Value_Formatting/#Format_Widget_Values/Intl_Formats) section in the [Value Formatting](/Documentation/Guide/Common/Value_Formatting/) article for more information.